burchcatwit/password_manager/README.md

 3. **Note**: Some devices may be incompatible with the fservents package dependencies contained in the package files of the password manager application.
 As these are not critical packages for site functionality, they can be uninstalled if errors arise during initial installation or during runtime         through the following command:

         > npm uninstall fservents

+    Mac users have also reported an error separate from the fservents packages related to the script startup.
+If using Mac and experiencing a **ERR_OSSL_EVP_UNSUPPORTED** error, run the following command:

+        > export NODE_OPTIONS=--openssl-legacy-provider
+        > npm start

 ### Running the Site